fedi-e2ee/public-key-directory-specification/Specification.md

 The only way to un-fireproof an Actor is to use a Revocation token on their only Public Key.
 See [the relevant Security Considerations section](#revocation-and-account-recovery).

+This message **MAY** be sent out-of-band to the Public Key Directory without the Fediverse server's involvement.

 #### Fireproof Attributes